Independence numbers of Johnson-type graphs: Tools

 \end{theorem}

-In the case $k$ is even the equality is achieved on the following family: we split $[n]$ into pairs and take all sets of $k/2$ pairs.
-In the case $k$ is odd we also add a fixed point $x\in[n]$ to each set.
+In the case when $k$ is even, the equality is achieved for the following family: we split $[n]$ into pairs and take all sets consisting of $k/2$ pairs.
+In the case when $k$ is odd we also add a fixed point $x\in[n]$ to each constructed set.